bevacqua/hget/README.md

 A CLI and an API to convert HTML into plain text.
 Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.

+You can also convert HTML into HTML, ignoring certain document elements, and starting at a root element other than `<html>`.
+You can choose to take raw Markdown output as well, instead of the default terminal-formatted plain text.

 # Install

 Globally or locally.